yuvalrubinil/CANN/README.md

 # Code Samples
 This example demonstrates how to create, train, and test a simple network using `cann_alpha`.
-> **Note1:** Replace the placeholders according to your desire, the right formats for these parameters are explianed in the next code samples.
+> **Note:** Replace the placeholders according to your desire, the right formats for these parameters are explianed in the next code samples.

 ```python
 import cann_alpha as cann